jeff-160/CTF-writeups/SSMCTF 2025/boy/README.md

 <img src="images/filters.png" width=600>

-The most problamatic filter would be the alphabet whitelist, since it removes almost all SQLi functionality.
+The most problematic filter would be the alphabet whitelist, since it removes almost all SQLi functionality.
 However, upon closer inspection, we notice that a generator has been used to define the blacklist.

 A unique property of Python generators is that they can only be iterated through once.
 Leveraging this, we can first get the code to iterate through the generator once using a valid character, allowing us to use any symbols subsequently.